Providing Comprehensive Diagnostics and Compassionate Care

 This measures the softest sounds audible for tones at different frequencies and the patient’s ability to discriminate different words.
 Our doctor of audiology will measure the range of frequencies necessary to understand speech and common sounds, typically between 250 Hz to 8000 Hz.

-• During the test, the patient is instructed to press a button every time they hear a soft tone.
+• During the test: 1) The patient is instructed to press a button every time they hear a soft tone, and 2) asked to repeat words and sentences.

 Provides detailed examination and documentation of ear canal and tympanic membrane.